Advertisement

 View of the bay in Cascais

-You cannot leave Lisbon without experiencing its amazing nearby beaches.
-So on your fourth and final day, let’s head to Cascais, a paradisiacal beach destination.
+So on your fourth and final day of our 4 days in Lisbon itinerary, let’s head to Cascais, a paradisiacal beach destination.

 Cascais Famous Beaches

-Once a sleepy fishing village, Cascais is now a sophisticated destination with grand 19th-century villas and multiple golden beaches.
+Once a sleepy fishing village, Cascais is now a sophisticated Portuguese destination with grand 19th-century villas and multiple golden beaches.
 In fact, Cascais is home to 17 gorgeous beaches along the coast.

 What to See in Cascais

-Praia da Rainha (Queen’s Beach) is probably the most popular beach in Cascais.
 It was chosen by Queen Amelia as her personal and private beach back in 1889, hence its name.

 Here you’ll find crystalline calm waters and beautiful views.
 It’s also just a few steps away from lots of beach restaurants and cafes.